fulmiiiiine/Smurf-Valorant-Manager/README.md

 1.  **First Run:** Leave them as `0`.
 The bot will send new messages for each tracked user.
 2.  **After First Run:** Copy the **Message IDs** of the generated cards from Discord.
 3.  **Update Config:** Paste these IDs into `hardcoded_slot_ids` in your `config.json`.
 This prevents the bot from spamming new messages every time it restarts.
+4.  **Remove the access of writing:** Remove the `Send Messages` Permission to the bot to avoid duplicates

 ## 🖥️ Usage